royvds/mkvaudur/README.md

 To solve any potential issues caused by a disrepancy in track duration, this program trims the end of lengthy audio tracks and appends a silence to short audio tracks to match the length of the video track.
 When dealing with lossy encoded audio, it is expected that the end result may be off by a few milliseconds.
 This should pose no noticable issues.

+Further documentation can be found on the [wiki](https://github.com/royvds/mkvaudur/wiki)

 ## Dependencies
 - [FFMPEG, FFPROBE](https://ffmpeg.org/)
 - [MediaInfo](https://mediaarea.net/en/MediaInfo)